Chevrolet small-block engine (first- and second-generation): L81

 The L81 was the only 350 cuin Corvette engine for 1981.
 It produced 190 hp and 280 lbft of torque from 8.2:1 compression, exactly the same as the 1980 L48, but added hotter cam and computer control spark advance, replacing the vacuum advance.
 The L81 was the first Corvette engine to employ a "smart carburetor."
-The 1980 Rochester Quadrajet was modified to allow electronic mixture control, and an ECM (Engine Control Module) supplied with data from an exhaust oxygen sensor, modified the fuel-air mixture being fed to the engine.
+The 1980 Rochester Quadrajet was modified to allow electronic mixture control, and an ECM (Engine Control Module) supplied with data from an exhaust oxygen sensor, modified the air–fuel mixture being fed to the engine.